MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

     - Collaborate with local communities to implement grassroots initiatives and address specific waste management challenges.
 - **Academic Institutions:**

-    - Academic institutions can conduct research and provide scientific expertise to inform evidence-based decision-making in waste management and recycling.
+    - Academic institutions can conduct research and provide scientific expertise to inform evidence-based [[decision]]-making in waste management and recycling.
     - Offer training, internships, and research opportunities for students to gain practical experience and contribute to recycling and upcycling projects.
 - **Industry Stakeholders:**